tarantool/doc/doc/reference/reference_lua/log.rst

       See also: :ref:`log_nonblock <cfg_logging-log_nonblock>`

     * ``format``: Specifies the log format: 'plain' or 'json'.
       See also: :ref:`log_format <cfg_logging-log_format>`

-    The example below shows how set the log level to 'debug' and how to send the resulting log to the 'tarantool.log' file:
+    The example below shows how to set the log level to 'debug' and how to send the resulting log to the 'tarantool.log' file:

     .. code-block:: lua